Muammar Gaddafi: Revolutionary Committees and furthering socialism: 1978–1980

 In 1979, the committees began the redistribution of land in the Jefara plain, continuing through 1981.
 In May 1980, measures to redistribute and equalize wealth were implemented; anyone with over 1000 dinar in their bank account saw that extra money expropriated.
-The following year, the GPC announced that the government would take control of all import, export and distribution functions, with state supermarkets replacing privately owned businesses; this led to a decline in the availability of consumer goods and the development of a thriving black market.
-Gaddafi was also frustrated by the slow pace of social reform on women's issues, and in 1979 launched a Revolutionary Women's Formation to replace the more gradualist Libyan General Women's Federation.
+The next year, the GPC announced that the government would take control of all import, export and distribution functions, with state supermarkets replacing privately owned businesses; this led to a decline in the availability of consumer goods and the development of a thriving black market.
+Gaddafi was frustrated by the slow pace of social reform on women's issues, and in 1979 launched a Revolutionary Women's Formation, to replace the more gradualist Libyan General Women's Federation.
 In 1978 he had established a Women's Military Academy in Tripoli, encouraging all women to enlist for training.
-The measure was hugely controversial, and voted down by the GPC in February 1983.
+The measure was hugely controversial and voted down by the GPC in February 1983.
 Gaddafi remained adamant, and when it was again voted down by the GPC in March 1984, he refused to abide by the decision, declaring that "he who opposes the training and emancipation of women is an agent of imperialism, whether he likes it or not."

-The Jamahiriyas radical direction earned the government many enemies.
-Most internal opposition came from Islamic fundamentalists, who were inspired by the events of the 1979 Iranian Revolution.
-In February 1978, Gaddafi discovered that his head of military intelligence was plotting to kill him, and began to increasingly entrust security to his Qadhadfa tribe.
-Many who had seen their wealth and property confiscated turned against the administration, and a number of Western-funded opposition groups were founded by exiles.
-Most prominent was the National Front for the Salvation of Libya (NFSL), founded in 1981 by Mohammed Magariaf, which orchestrated militant attacks against Libya's government.
+The Jamahiriya's radical direction earned the government many enemies.
+Most internal opposition came from Islamic fundamentalists, inspired by the events of the 1979 Iranian Revolution.
+In February 1978, Gaddafi discovered that his head of military intelligence was plotting to kill him and increasingly entrusted security to his Qadhadfa tribe.
+Many who had seen their wealth confiscated turned against the administration, and Western-funded opposition groups were founded by exiles.
+Most prominent was the National Front for the Salvation of Libya (NFSL), which orchestrated militant attacks against Libya's government.
 Another, al-Borkan, began killing Libyan diplomats abroad.
-Following Gaddafi's command to kill these "stray dogs", under Colonel Younis Bilgasim's leadership, the Revolutionary Committees set up overseas branches to suppress counter-revolutionary activity, assassinating various dissidents.
-Although nearby nations like Syria and Israel also employed hit squads, Gaddafi was unusual in publicly bragging about his administration's use of them; in April 1980, he ordered all dissidents to return home by June 10 or be "liquidated wherever you are".
-Within a three months period in 1980, at least ten Libyan dissidents were murdered in Europe, including ex-diplomats, ex-army officers, businessmen, journalists, and student activists in disparate locations such as Rome, Bonn, London, Greece, Austria, and Cyprus.
-At least eleven more dissidents were assassinated abroad in 1981.
-In November 1984, Gaddafi was tricked by Egyptian President Hosni Mubarak into announcing the successful assassination of former Libyan Prime Minister Abdul Hamid al-Bakkoush in Cairo; Bakkhoush not only turned up alive but held a press conference with Egypt's Interior Minister.
-In 1979, Gaddafi also created the Islamic Legion, through which several thousand Africans were trained in military tactics.
+Following Gaddafi's command to kill these "stray dogs", the Revolutionary Committees set up overseas branches to suppress counter-revolutionary activity, assassinating dissidents.
+Although Syria and Israel also employed hit squads, Gaddafi was unusual in publicly bragging about his use of them; in April 1980, he ordered all dissidents to return home by 10 June or be "liquidated wherever you are".
+Within a three months period in 1980, at least ten Libyan dissidents were murdered in Europe, including ex-diplomats, ex-army officers, businessmen, journalists, and student activists in disparate locations such as London, Greece and Austria.
+At least eleven more were assassinated in 1981.
+In 1984, Gaddafi was tricked by Egyptian President Hosni Mubarak into announcing the assassination of former Libyan Prime Minister Abdul Hamid al-Bakkoush in Cairo; Bakkhoush not only turned up alive but held a press conference with Egypt's Interior Minister.
+In 1979, Gaddafi created the Islamic Legion, through which several thousand Africans were military trained.